psu13/mutable-hakyll/draft/qm-two-ways.md

 3. Spin, and all that.

-Then you are presented with an analytic framework and algorithm for converting one set of differential equations (from Newton and Maxwell) into a different set of differential equations (from Schrödinger) along with some strange rules about probability.
+Then you are presented with a framework and an ad-hoc algorithm for converting one set of differential equations (from Newton and Maxwell) into a different set of differential equations (from Schrödinger) along with some strange rules about probability.
 The _mechanics_ in quantum mechanics refers to the fact that these analytical models are